mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 Selecting more than one attribute as the key is only available for published OData services that use OData v4.
 {{% /alert %}}

-It is not recommended to use the entity [ID](/refguide/odata-representation/#id-representation) as a key as it has no meaning outside the Mendix app.
+Mendix recommends that you do not use the entity [ID](/refguide/odata-representation/#id-representation) as a key as it has no meaning outside the Mendix app.

 ## 6 Capabilities {#capabilities}